 You might get anxiety when you are feeling nervous or worried about something.
 We all go through this at some point.
-But it is how you deal with it that matters.
+But it is how you deal with your anxiety that matters.

-Here you can find out why we feel anxiety and how to learn ways to cope with it.
+Here you can find out why we feel anxious and how to learn ways to cope with anxiety.

 What causes anxiety?

 Everyone feels anxiety at some point.
 It is often hard to figure out the cause.
 You may feel worried and anxious about having a medical test, sitting an exam, or preparing for a job interview.

 During times like these, feeling anxious is perfectly normal.
 But some people find it hard to control it.
 Their feelings of anxiety are more extreme and they don't seem to stop.
 This can interfere with your daily lives.

 What are the symptoms of anxiety?

 When you are seriously affected by anxiety you cannot control your feelings and it can really get in the way of life.
 Symptoms of anxiety can arise long after the stressful situation has ended and has been forgotten about.
 Anxiety symptoms can be complicated and include: